Dollar prevails as euro, sterling hit rocky road

 This is partly due to the Reserve Bank of Australia's decision on Tuesday not to cut interest rates, an outcome that prompted a squeeze in short Aussie positions.

-The Aussie last traded at $0.7700, up 0.9 percent on the week.
+The Aussie last traded at $0.7700 AUD=D4, up 0.9 percent on the week.
 However, several attempts to break above $0.7740 ended in failure overnight, suggesting the market is wary of getting too carried away.

 Indeed, debt markets imply a near three-in-four chance that the RBA will cut interest rates next month and analysts appear to be getting more dovish by the week.